jamestmartin/walk-through-plt/ideas.md

    * in forth, this is by *necessity*. composition is the most primitive operation. functions *must* be written so that they compose well.

-every single part comes with
-* strong motivating examples for a programmer
-* clear, concrete explanations
-* formal verification of every statement made
-* an executable implementation that you can play with, *right now*
-* citations to previous work, useful links
-* exercises?
-* pronunciation guides
-   * input method guides for special characters

-the book should be dense, but *self-contained*.

-fuck it, let it serve as an introduction to programming *in general*.

 side projects
 * scheme, but better